LBitn/Hippocampus-HDMEA-CSDA/README.md

 Created with data extracted from High Density Multielectrode Arrays (HD-MEAs, 3Brain) using slices of rodent hippocampal tissue in mind.

--- Step 00: data preprocessing.
+- Step 00: data preprocessing.
 Conversion from HDF5 (brw) to jld (native julia) format and segmentation to improve data manageability.

--- Step 01: Detection of recording errors and debugging of discontinuities in the signals.
+- Step 01: Detection of recording errors and debugging of discontinuities in the signals.

--- Step 02: Voltage to current flow conversion ( sink and sources ).
+- Step 02: Voltage to current flow conversion ( sink and sources ).
 Detection of centers of mass and tracing of center-of-mass trajectories.

--- ACD: Detection of channels corresponding to viable tissue.
+- ACD: Detection of channels corresponding to viable tissue.
 Separation of channels providing physiological signal from noise.

-This code is released under GPL-3.0.
+_This code is released under GPL-3.0_.

 ### Supported systems <a name="systems"></a>